Otto the Illustrious: Reign

-By a charter of King Louis the Younger to Gandersheim Abbey dated 26 January 877, the pago Suththuringa (region of South Thuringia) is described as in comitatu Ottonis (in Otto's county).
-He succeeded his brother Bruno after the latter's death in the Battle of Lüneburg Heath (Ebsdorf) on 2 February 880, fighting against the Viking invaders.
+On 26 January 877, King Louis the Younger issued a charter to Gandersheim Abbey.
+The charter described the region of South Thuringia, known as ‘pago Suththuringa,’ as ‘in comitatu Ottonis,’ which means 'in Otto's country.'
+He succeeded his brother Bruno as duke of Saxony after the latter's death in the Battle of Lüneburg Heath (Ebsdorf) on 2 February 880, while fighting against the Viking invaders.

 Ruling over vast Saxon and Thuringian estates, Otto was mentioned as dux in later sources, while in a contemporary charter of 28 January 897, Otto is described as marchio and the pago Eichesfelden (Eichsfeld) is now found to be within his county (march).
 He was also the lay abbot of Hersfeld Abbey in 908 and fifty years later was described as magni ducis Oddonis (great duke Otto) by the chronicler Widukind of Corvey when describing the marriage of his sister Liutgard to King Louis.

 Despite his dynastic relations, Otto only had loose connections to the Carolingian court and rarely left Saxony.
-He remained a regional East Frankish prince and his overlords, Louis the Younger and Emperor Arnulf, with both of whom he was on good terms, rarely interfered in Saxon autonomy.
+He remained a regional East Frankish prince and his lieges, Louis the Younger and Emperor Arnulf, with both of whom he was on good terms, rarely interfered in Saxon autonomy.
 In his lands, Otto was prince in practice and he also established himself as a tributary ruler over the neighbouring Slavic tribes in the east, such as the Daleminzi.

-According to Widukind of Corvey, the "Saxon and Franconian people" offered Otto the kingship of East Francia after the death of the last Carolingian monarch Louis the Child in 911.
-He did, however, not accept it on account of his advanced age, instead suggesting Duke Conrad of Franconia.
+According to Widukind of Corvey, the "Saxon and Franconian people" offered Otto the kingship of East Francia after the death of the last Carolingian monarch, Louis the Child, in 911.
+Otto did not accept the offer, possibly because he felt the burden of ruling was too heavy for him at his advanced age.
+Instead, suggesting Duke Conrad of Franconia.
 The truthfulness of this report is considered doubtful.

-The next year, Otto died at the Pfalz of Wallhausen.
+The next year, in 912, Otto died at the Pfalz of Wallhausen.
 He was buried in the church of Gandersheim Abbey.